Maritime workers typically fall into one of two categories: seamen or harbor workers. Depending on your status, different remedies are available.

-If you are a maritime worker and not a seaman you are likely covered under the LHWCA.
-In addition to obtaining LHWCA compensation benefits from an employer, the injured harbor worker may have a negligence action pursuant to 33 U.S.C. § 905(b) against a vessel.
+If you are a maritime worker and not a seaman, you are likely covered under the LHWCA.
+In addition to obtaining LHWCA compensation benefits from an employer, an injured harbor worker may have a negligence action pursuant to 33 U.S.C. § 905(b) against a vessel.

 Vessel negligence occurs when the ship fails to exercise reasonable care under the circumstances, resulting in injuries to the worker.
 Additional damages are available in this situation.

 - Slip and falls: Employees often find themselves working on slippery decks caused by hazardous ice or oil.

 - Enclosed spaces: Voids and compartments on vessels may not have proper ventilation, resulting in toxic environments that can cause immediate illness or a delayed reaction.

 - Inadequate training: Maritime work is inherently dangerous.
 It is important that employers teach employers about the hazards and how to safely manage them.
 The maritime employer’s breach of its duty to educate workers is actionable under the Jones Act.